Hayk-Martirosyan/DeepLearning-ReportingSuggestions/readme.md

 ./keras.sh
 ```

-Start Tensorboard in background mode (note & at the end of command)
+Start Tensorboard in background mode (note & at the end of command).
+It is accessable  via browser at [Tensorboard](http://localhost:6006/#)
 ```
 ./tboard.sh &
 ```